EidorianAvi/EidorianAvi/README.md

 A recent graduate of the software engineering program at the Flatiron School of Denver.
 I'm currently working on refining and expanding my skill-sets involving frameworks such as React, Vue.js, and Flutter.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: VUE JS / REACT / JS / HTML / CSS / Flutter

 - 🔭 I’m currently working on my personal portfolio website
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on Flutter projects
 - 📫 How to reach me: reneavila1993@gmail.com
 - ⚡ Fun fact: I have a passion for Star Wars.